oshio-94/Portfolio_project/README.md

 ## Usage
 ### Keyboard Controls
 * w for moving up
-* k for moving left
+* d for moving right
-* a for moving down
+* a for moving left
-* s for moving right
+* s for moving down

 ## Compilation
 ```sh